arbal/starred/README.md

 ## Go

+- [oneshot](https://github.com/raphaelreyna/oneshot) - A first-come first-served single-fire HTTP server.
+Easily transfer files to and from your terminal and any browser.
 - [go-prompt](https://github.com/c-bata/go-prompt) - Building powerful interactive prompts in Go, inspired by python-prompt-toolkit.
 - [fping-exporter](https://github.com/schweikert/fping-exporter) - prometheus exporter to measure network latency
 - [ach](https://github.com/moov-io/ach) - ACH implements a reader, writer, and validator for Automated Clearing House (ACH) files.
 The HTTP server is available in a Docker image and the Go package is available.